mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_drafts/journey-into-observability-glitchs-journey.md

 There are still a few things we haven't quite sorted out yet:

 - Getting sampling right is hard.
-We still use our metrics provider for some application-level metrics.
+We still rely on metrics and logs in some circumstances.
 The general rule-of-thumb internally right now is: If you need to know the exact number of times something happened, then use a metric or a log line alongside tracing.
 This is mostly for infrequent events where we worry that our aggressive sampling won't catch them.
 If we could move the sampling decision to the application layer and give the developer the power to choose that an event shouldn't be sampled I think all of our custom application metrics could go away.
-I also find the idea of using targeted feature flags to control sampling for a specific subset of services or users at runtime very alluring.
+I also find the idea of using targeted feature flags to control sampling for a specific subset of services or users at runtime very alluring; essentially what [Will Sargent](https://twitter.com/will_sargent) describes in his post [Targeted Diagnostic Logging in Production](https://tersesystems.com/blog/2019/07/22/targeted-diagnostic-logging-in-production/) but for traces.

-- Getting even more value out of your observability telemetry.
-Right now we're mainly using Honeycomb to ask questions of our systems.
-But we could be using the data for so much more, like defining SLOs and error budgets for our services.
-Honeycomb has a pretty nice SLO feature that we're eager to use.
-Right now we're experimenting with it for a single service.
-We hope that SLOs/Error budgets will help us prioritize work and help decide when a service is sufficiently broken that it calls for immediate incident response.

-- What about the browser.
-We don’t instrument our frontends which means there’s a big part of a request’s life-cycle we don’t see.
+- Right now we don’t instrument our frontends.
+This is unfortunate as it means there’s a big part of a request’s life-cycle we can't observe.
 We had a problem with an elevated rate of 502 requests as experienced by our load balancer (ALB) which wasn’t reflected in our traces.
-If the traces had started in the browser rather than the first service to receive the request from the ALB then we would’ve noticed the problem.
+If the traces had started in the browser rather than the first service to receive the request from the ALB then we would’ve noticed the problem much sooner.

 ### Advice

 Here's a bit of advice if you're considering starting your own journey into observability.

 - I highly encourage writing a Telemetry checklist.
-While you're rolling out tracing you can use it to communicate progress with the rest of your team, and in the long run it helps create a shared vocabulary - for example, which attributes are important and what to call them.

-- Start at the edges, and work your way backwards in your service hierarchy.
-Preferably at ELB, or even the browser.
+Having services produce consistent telemetry makes it easier to debug problems across services and helps build a shared vocabulary.
+You can also use it to communicate progress with the rest of your company as you're working on having all services conform to the checklist.

+- Start instrumenting the services that are closest to your users and work your way backwards in your service hierarchy.
+This makes it possible to observe slow requests as experienced by your users early on - adding more services is then a matter of “filling out the blanks” in your traces.
+This way you'll get value out of your traces really early in your journey; a little observability goes a long way.

-- Training sessions - your tools are only worth the money you pay for them if you use them.
-Help your co-workers understand the value of the tools and teach them how to use them.
-On a regular basis, not just a single session.
+- Be sure to advocate for your observability tools internally - your tools are only worth the money you pay for them if people use them.

 If you're still not sure how you would start rolling out observability at your company I recommend listening to the [Page It to the Limit](https://www.pageittothelimit.com) episode titled [Observability With Christine Yen](https://www.pageittothelimit.com/observability-with-christine-yen/).
 It's a good introduction to observability, but it also ends with succinct description of the steps involved in rolling out observability; the main theme throughout the episode is that observability isn't only for operations.